 People are attracted to food and Hawaii residents enjoy outdoor eating facilities and establishments.
-Planning for food vendors within the Parks is therefore included within the Parks Master Plan.
+Planning for food vendors within the Parks is therefore included within the Active Use Master Plan.
 A food and drink concept that is seeing a resurgence in American parks is the biergarten.
-A biergarten (derived from the German word for beer garden) is an open-air space where beer and food are served.
-The concept originated as Bavarian breweries planted gardens above cellars to maintain cool conditions for the beer to ferment underground, these spaces were then used for communal gatherings (Brew York, 2012).
+A biergarten (derived from the German word for beer garden) is an open air space where beer and food are served, the concept originated as Bavarian breweries planted gardens above cellars to maintain cool conditions for the beer to ferment underground, these spaces were then used for communal gatherings (Brew York, 2012).
 To consider the viability of a biergarten at the Parks, Colliers International prepared a feasibility study, which is included in Appendix B.

-Examples of active biergartens in parks are listed in the following table, and examples of parkbased food and beverage facilities are included in Figure 12.
+Examples of active biergartens in parks are listed in the following table, and photos of park-based food and beverage facilities are included in Figure 12, Active Use Examples.